ichiro-its/ros2-ws-action/README.md

         uses: ichiro-its/ros2-build-and-test-action@main
 ```

-> This will be defaulted to use [ROS 2 Foxy Fitzroy](https://docs.ros.org/en/foxy/Releases/Release-Foxy-Fitzroy.html).
+> This will be defaulted to use [ROS 2 Iron Irwini](https://docs.ros.org/en/foxy/Releases/Release-Iron-Irwini.html).

 > It's recommended to not checkout the repository in the root directory.
 > Else, test could be failed because the package's files are mixed with the build result.